Millfield: Houses

-Millfield is predominantly a boarding school, having around 75% of its pupils as boarders.
+Millfield is predominantly a boarding school, having around 75% of its pupils as full boarders.
 The school operates a house system, which is based on sex and status as a day pupil or boarder.
 With the introduction of 'Nine at Millfield' in 2014, Year 9 is now treated as a transitional year with the school having 'Year 9 only' day and boarding houses.
 All of the other houses are Years 10–13 boarders, and two are exclusively for Sixth Formers (i.e., Years 12 and 13).
 The boarding houses are supervised by house parents, assisted by assistant house parents, tutors, and matrons.
 Each house generally has around 40 to 50 pupils.

 There are fourteen boys' and nine girls' houses; the oldest house is Millfield House, which is the original building in which the school first began operating.
 The house opened when the school was established in 1935 and is now one of Year 9 boarding houses.
 The house, designed by the architect George Skipper, and built in 1888, used to be the mansion of the Clark family, whose shoe business, C. & J. Clark, is based in the town.